Cray-HPE/docs-csm/operations/node_management/Removing_a_Standard_Node_from_a_System.md

 ## Prerequisites

 * The Cray command line interface \(CLI\) tool is initialized and configured on the system.
 See [Configure the Cray CLI](../configure_cray_cli.md).
-* Knowledge of whether Data Virtualization Service (DVS) is operating over the Node Management Network (NMN) or the High Speed Network (HSN).
+* Knowledge of whether the Scalable Boot Projection Service (SBPS) is operating over the Node Management Network (NMN) or the High Speed Network (HSN).
 * The Slingshot fabric must be configured with the desired topology for desired state of the blades in the system.
 * The System Layout Service (SLS) must have the desired HSN configuration.
 * Check the status of the HSN and record link status before the procedure.